alexcrichton/cargo-vendor/README.md

     [registry]
     index = "file:///home/foo/code/bar/vendor/index"

+$ cargo build
+    Updating registry `file:///home/foo/code/bar/vendor/index`
+ Downloading rustc-serialize v0.3.16 (registry file:///home/foo/code/bar/vendor/index)
+   Compiling rustc-serialize v0.3.16 (registry file:///home/foo/code/bar/vendor/index)
+   Compiling ...
 ```

-This will populate the `vendor` directory (deleting it if it already exists)
+This will populate the `vendor` directory (generating an error it if it already
-with the index for the "custom registry" as well as a copy of all the crates
+exists) with the index for the "custom registry" as well as a copy of all the
-needed.
-The configuration printed can be placed in any `.cargo/config` to point
+crates needed.
+The configuration printed can be placed in any `.cargo/config`
-your project at that index, and then all future builds will use that index.
+to point your project at that index, and then all future builds will use that
+index.

 ## Drawbacks